kmsoln/JavaWebDevDocs/en/springsecurity/classes/password-encoder.md

 private PasswordEncoder passwordEncoder;

 public boolean authenticate(String username, String password) {
-    // Retrieve the user's encoded password from the database String encodedPassword = userService.getPasswordByUsername(username);
+    // Retrieve the user's hashed password from the database String hashedPassword = userService.getPasswordByUsername(username);
-    // Verify the provided password against the encoded password return passwordEncoder.matches(password, encodedPassword);
+    // Verify the provided password against the hashed password return passwordEncoder.matches(password, hashedPassword);
 }
 ```

-In this example, the `matches` method of the `PasswordEncoder` is used to compare the provided plain-text password with the hashed password retrieved from the database.
+In this example, the `matches` method of `PasswordEncoder` compares the provided plain-text password with the hashed password retrieved from the database, ensuring authentication integrity.

 ## Existing Hashing Types in Spring Security

-Spring Security provides several `PasswordEncoder` implementations, including:
+Spring Security offers several `PasswordEncoder` implementations, including:

-- **BCryptPasswordEncoder**: Uses the BCrypt hashing algorithm.
+- **BCryptPasswordEncoder**: Utilizes the BCrypt hashing algorithm.
 - **Pbkdf2PasswordEncoder**: Implements the PBKDF2 algorithm with HMAC SHA-1 as the hash function.
 - **SCryptPasswordEncoder**: Utilizes the scrypt hashing algorithm.

 ## Custom Hashing Mechanism

-In addition to the built-in `PasswordEncoder` implementations provided by Spring Security, developers can create custom hashing mechanisms to meet specific requirements or use alternative hashing algorithms.
-Here's a step-by-step guide on how to implement a custom hashing mechanism:
+Besides the built-in `PasswordEncoder` implementations provided by Spring Security, developers can create custom hashing mechanisms to fulfill specific requirements or utilize alternative hashing algorithms.
+Here's a step-by-step guide on implementing a custom hashing mechanism:

 ### Step 1: Define Custom PasswordEncoder

-Create a new class that implements the `PasswordEncoder` interface provided by Spring Security.
-This class will contain the logic for hashing passwords according to the desired hashing algorithm.
+Create a class that implements the `PasswordEncoder` interface, incorporating the logic for hashing passwords based on the desired algorithm.

 ### Example: